Response Spectrum Analysis

 Output

-Results of interest from RSA include maximum displacement, stress, strain and force.
-These are requested via the I/O Options Entry DISPLACEMENT, STRESS / ELSTRESS, STRAIN and FORCE / ELFORCE, respectively.
+Results of interest from RSA include maximum displacement, stress, strain, force, and section forces.
+These are requested via the I/O Options Entry DISPLACEMENT, STRESS / ELSTRESS, STRAIN, FORCE / ELFORCE, and RESULTANT respectively.
+Neuber correction is also supported for STRESS and STRAIN outputs in response spectrum analysis.
 More details on the supported output formats for the results can be found in Results Output by OptiStruct.

 For shell elements, corner stresses are available in the H3D, PCH and OP2 file formats, while corner strains are available in the OP2 file format.
 For more information on the location of element outputs, refer to STRESS and STRAIN in the Reference Guide.